Napo-100/budget-tracker-pwa/README.md

    ## Usage
-  Input the name of the transaction, the amount, and then either add or subtract the funds.
-Works offline! </br>
+  Input the name of the transaction, the amount, and then either add or subtract the funds. </br>
   Click <a href="https://vast-retreat-17080.herokuapp.com/">here</a> to get your finances in line!

    ## Credits
-  Express
+  Express, MongoDB, Mongoose

    ## License
    This application is covered under the MIT license